willeett/Stereo-camera-calibration-OpenCV-Python/README.md

 # Stereo-camera-calibration-OpenCV-Python

+Everything needed to test the code is in the files above(example images etc).

 camera_calibrate.py (Latest update)

 Stereo camera calibration and creation of disparity map.
 Takes left and right images of a chessboard and calibrates the cameras and computes the parameters needed and then creates a disparity map.
 Disparity parameters are able to be changed in real time.